CODEPhylo/phylospec/docs/functions.md

 3. Return the correct type
 4. Handle generic types appropriately
 5. Apply default values where specified
+6. Support optional parameters (marked with `?` in the type)
+7. Validate dimension constraints where specified
+8. Implement proper I/O handling for file-based functions
+9. Maintain package/namespace organization

-### 5.1 Parameter Order
+### 9.1 Parameter Order

 When a language uses positional parameters, they should follow the order listed in each signature.

-### 5.2 Optional Parameters
+### 9.2 Optional Parameters

-Parameters that have default values are optional.
+Parameters with a `?` in their type or that have default values are optional.
 Implementations must handle their absence appropriately.

-### 5.3 Indexing

-Functions that return indexable types (Vector, Matrix, Simplex) produce results that can be indexed according to the type system rules.
-See the [type system documentation](types.md) for details on indexing behavior.
+### 9.3 File I/O

+Functions with `ioHints` are designed to load data from files.
+Implementations should:
+- Validate file existence and readability
+- Support the specified file extensions
+- Handle file parsing errors gracefully
+- Return appropriate error messages for malformed files

 ## Reference

-For machine-readable definitions, see [functions.json](../../schema/functions.json) in the schema directory.
+For machine-readable definitions, see the `phylospec-model-library.json` file in the schema directory.